 International travel (prior to the global pandemic at least), had been on the rise more than ever before.
-Over the past year alone I have taken 5 International trips.
-Some countries are even having to put limits on visitors due to the increased amount of tourists.
 Still, traveling internationally can be quite a unique plus eye-opening and even life changing experience.

 While many people enjoy traveling out of the country, it’s not always as easy as other types of travel, like long weekend getaways.
-There are some secrets everyone should know about when planning and before deciding they are ready for traveling internationally so you can have a less stressful experience.
+There are some international travel tips everyone should know about when planning and before deciding they are ready to leave the country so you can have a less stressful experience.

 What do you need when you travel Internationally?

 Don’t let travel ruin your life, like it did to me.
-To travel without worry there are a list of simple things you should do before you go and make part of your international travel checklist.
+To travel without worry, there are a list of simple things you should do before you go and make part of your international travel checklist.

 Some of these things include answers to questions like:

 What forms of ID do you need to travel internationally?

 What should I do with my iPhone when I travel internationally?